nasa-nccs-cds/CDWPS/README.md

 ###                                BDWPS Project

-_WPS implementation built on scala/play, designed to interface to big data frameworks such as Spark, Akka, etc. Implements the ESGF-CWT climate data services api._
+_WPS implementation built on scala/play, designed to interface to big data frameworks such as Spark, Akka, etc. Includes a plugin interface to implement various service APIs.
+Distributed with a plugin (https://github.com/nasa-nccs-cds/esgfWpsApi) implementing the ESGF-CWT climate data services api._

 ####  Prerequisite: Install the Scala develpment tools: